Multidimensional continued fractions and symbolic codings of toral translations: Main results

-\begin{remark} We note that $(X_{\bphi(\bx)},\Sigma)$ is a substitutive dynamical system since $\bphi(\bx)$ is a periodic sequence of substitutions.
-For such systems, some combinatorial \emph{coincidence conditions} (as for instance the ones used in \cite{AkiBBLS,Barge-Kwapisz:06,CANTBST,Ito-Rao:06}) ensure purely discrete measure-theoretic spectrum.
-We could therefore replace the pure discrete spectrum condition in Definition~\ref{d:Pisotpoint} by ``$\varphi(\bx) \circ \varphi(T\bx) \circ \dots \circ \varphi(T^{n-1}\bx)$ satisfies the \emph{super coincidence condition} from \cite[Definition~4.2]{Ito-Rao:06}''.
-However, since coincidence conditions require quite some notation we decided to introduce them later in this paper in order to make our main results easier to read.
-The Pisot substitution conjecture implies that all Pisot substitutions satisfy the super coincidence condition. \end{remark}
+It will follow from Theorem~\ref{t:nc} that the sets $-\cR'_{\bphi(\bx)}(i)$, $i\in \cA$, are bounded remainder sets.
+If the directive sequence $\bphi(\bx)$ is assumed to be (left) proper (as defined in Section \ref{sec:s-adic-shifts}), Theorem~\ref{t:nc} shows that we can even refine these bounded remainder sets from letters to words.
+In particular, in this case the Rauzy fractals $-\cR'_{\bphi(\bx)}(w)$, $w\in \cA^n$, associated with words of length~$n$ are bounded remainder sets for each $n \in \NN$.

-\begin{remark} Note that we can omit in Theorem~\ref{theo:MCF} the requirement that $\bphi$ is faithful, if we replace $A$ by $\varphi$ in the definition of the cylinder sets $\Delta^{(n)}(\bx)$ in \eqref{eq:Deltan} and assume that $\varphi$ is measurable. \end{remark}
+\begin{remark}\mbox{} \begin{itemize} \item[(i)] We note that $(X_{\bphi(\bx_0)},\Sigma)$ is a substitutive dynamical system since $\bphi(\bx_0)$ is a periodic sequence of substitutions.
+For such systems, some combinatorial \emph{coincidence conditions} (as for instance the ones used in \cite{AkiBBLS,Barge-Kwapisz:06,CANTBST,Ito-Rao:06}) can be used to establish purely discrete measure-theoretic spectrum; see Section~\ref{sec:Rauzy} for precise statements.
+We could therefore replace the purely discrete spectrum condition in Theorem~\ref{theo:MCF} by ``$\varphi(\bx_0) \circ \varphi(T\bx_0) \circ \dots \circ \varphi(T^{n-1}\bx_0)$ satisfies the \emph{super coincidence condition} from \cite[Definition~4.2]{Ito-Rao:06}''.
+However, since coincidence conditions require quite some notation, we decided to formulate them later in this paper in order to make our main results easier to read.
+The Pisot substitution conjecture implies that all Pisot substitutions satisfy the super coincidence condition.
+To get an impression of the techniques used in the substitutive case for proving purely discrete spectrum, see also Section~\ref{sec:ex}, where we use the balanced pair algorithm to prove purely discrete spectrum of a substitutive dynamical system. \item[(ii)] In Theorem~\ref{theo:MCF}, we can omit the requirement that $\bphi$ is faithful if we replace $A$ by $\varphi$ in the definition of the cylinder sets $\Delta^{(n)}(\bx)$ in \eqref{eq:Deltan}, if we assume that $\varphi$ is measurable, and if we assume positive range with respect to this new definition of cylinder. \end{itemize} \end{remark}

-Since the Pisot substitution conjecture is not proved, we cannot omit the requirement of a periodic Pisot point with purely discrete spectrum in Theorem~\ref{theo:MCF}, and we do not even know whether there always exists a substitutive realization~$\bphi$ admitting such a point.
-We cannot ensure purely discrete spectrum of $(X_{\bsigma},\Sigma)$ for almost all $\bsigma \in \bphi(\Delta)$ when we have no $\bsigma \in \bphi(\Delta)$ with purely discrete spectrum.
-However, we have the following unconditional theorem for accelerations $(\Delta,T^k)$.
+Since the Pisot substitution conjecture is not proved, we cannot omit the requirement of a periodic Pisot point with purely discrete spectrum in Theorem~\ref{theo:MCF}, and we do not even know whether there always exists a substitutive realization~$\bphi$ that admits such a point.
+However, we are able to establish the following unconditional theorem that guarantees the existence of accelerations $(\Delta,T^k)$ for which there exists a faithful substitutive realization~$\bphi$ with a periodic Pisot point $\bx_0$ such that $\bphi(\bx_0)$ has purely discrete spectrum.